ryannguyen94/CUDA_project_PC/README.txt

       .
 The batch size

 manage.py is the main script that can be used to run training, manual driving, or autopilot driving.
-Because this code lives on the pi, to drive the car, run: python manage.py drive
+Because this code lives on the PC, to run training, type in the cmd line: python manage.py train --tub <data folder> --model <path to where the model can be save>

-To drive the car using a trained model, run: python manage.py drive --model <path to the model>

-Open up <pi IP address>:8887 in a web browser to either manually control the car or enable autopilot.